SwayStation/DIMNameGen-DS/README.md

 1. Click the green Code button towards the top followed by Download ZIP.
 Extract the files to any folder.
 2. You will need an install of python3.
 Either from https://www.python.org/ or from the Windows Store.
-3. Once python is installed you will need to install the Pillow dependency by opening terminal/command prompt and typing `pip install Pillow`.
-Depending on how many versions of python you have installed, you may need to type `pip3 install Pillow`.
+3. Once python is installed you will need to install the Pillow dependency by opening terminal/command prompt and typing `pip install Pillow` or `pip3 install Pillow`.
 4. Once Pillow is installed you can run the script from terminal/command prompt.
 CD to DIMNameGen-DS_v1.2.0 folder and run the script with `python DIMNameGenDS.py` or `python3 DIMNameGenDS.py`.

 <br />